samir2212/Application-Deployment-on-Kubernetes/README.md

 ```
 sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```
-10- Run the following command to view the status of the network:
+10- Run the following command to view the status of the network and show the containers of K8S:
 ```
 kubectl get pods --all-namespaces
 ```